Claude Vs. ChatGPT: Which AI Chatbot Should You Use?

 OpenAI is on a mission to develop AGI and make it safe for humanity.

 ChatGPT’s model lineup has become so large that even the creators admitted that it’s confusing.
-For this comparison, we’re most interested in these models:
+Today it’s consolidated around a single flagship:

 Claude Vs. ChatGPT in the Benchmarks